Does Baking Soda Remove Moisture?

 Yes, baking soda can remove moisture in a room.
 There are many ways to make baking soda an efficient dehumidifier in your room.
 But the most effective way is to leave an open bowl of baking soda in the area with the most moisture.

-Can Baking Soda Remove Moisture in Carpet?
+Can Baking Soda Remove Moisture from the Carpet?

 Fortunately, baking soda can remove moisture from the carpet.
-You can do the job through two easy steps: First, sprinkle the baking soda all over the carpet and sit it for about 30 minutes.
-Second, once it is dry, vacuum it to refreshen the carpet.
-Once you use a vacuum to clean the carpet, you will be amazed at the dry and clean surface.
+You can do the job through two easy steps: First, sprinkle the baking soda all over the carpet and let it sit for about 30 minutes.

 Can Baking Soda Remove Moisture in Wood Furniture?